GoogleCloudPlatform/generative-ai/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Notebook Template

+If you're creating a Jupyter Notebook, use `/gemini/getting-started/intro_gemini_python.ipynb` as a template.

 ## Code Quality Checks

 All notebooks in this project are checked for formatting and style, to ensure a